nikodunk/blog/_writing/2024-04-23-startup-learnings.md

 categories:
 ---

-Things I've learned working in startups of my own and others'
+Things I've learned working in startups mid-sized startups.
+Recurring engineering & process patterns and learnings on how to work efficiently.

 - If someone has you make a report and don’t read it, that effort and money was wasted.
 Stuff it down their throats, or don't do it for them in future. "make sure the person who asked for it reads it"
 - Single shared source of truth.
 No single local excel sheets.
 Not multiple reports without context. single source of truth.